36 Examples of Personal Development Goals for Work and Life

 However, those who have high EQs can understand their emotions, and they have a large vocabulary of “feeling words” to do this.
 So, while others may say they feel bad, a person with a high EQ would be able to identify if they’re frustrated, hurt, overwhelmed, etc. The more clearly you can define your emotion, the more insight you have into what caused your feelings and how you can address them.

-To learn more about this topic, Mark Manson write a comprehensive post on 5 ways to develop emotional intelligence.
+To learn more about this topic, here is a seven-step process on how to improve your emotional intelligence.

 4. Define Your Own Success

 You don’t have to abide by everyone else’s definition of success.
 You can define what being successful and happy mean to you.
 Knowing what “success” means to you will help you clarify what you need to do to achieve it.

 Once you dig deep to uncover your values and purpose, you will recognize that if you try to chase everyone else's idea of what success is, you won’t achieve it.
 In doing this, you have to make it a point to not compare yourself to other people.
 The things that you see other people have don’t define or impact your success.
 You’re the only one who can decide if you have achieved your goals thus far.

 And if you want to be more successful, here are 12 rules to live by.